KPS250/Android-TimeLapse/README.md

+# TimeLapse
+### Library for Android Native

-A library which helps you to display time elasped reltive to timeInMillis.
-Many apps like social/ecommerce always have some requirement to display time relative to a timestamp and **TimeElasped Library** handles this for you very smoothly.
+A library which helps you to display time elasped reltaive to timeInMillis.
+Many apps from social/ecommerce domain always have some requirement to display time relative to a timestamp and **TimeElasped Library** handles this for you very smoothly.

 **Gradle**